unravellingtechnologies/kilt/docs/commands.md

 ### Description

-The `sync` command is the main command for synchronizing your dotfiles.
+The `sync` command is the main command for synchronising your dotfiles.
 It:
 - Pulls remote changes from Git
 - Applies local changes to Git (if any)
 - Executes plugins in the correct order